Van Malone: Coaching

 Beginning in 1997, Malone was a youth camp director and football coordinator at the Texas Sports Development Academy in San Antonio.
-He also co-founded and headed up the "New Beginnings", a non-profit charity organization in Houston.
+He also co-founded and headed up the "New Beginnings," a non-profit charity organization in Houston.

 Malone began coaching in the high school ranks at Houston Waltrip in 1999.
 In 2002 he moved to Conroe High School where he coached for two years.
 He earned the Houston High School Coaches Association "Assistant Coach of the Year" in 2000 and was also honored by the Houston Police Department with the "Lifesaver of the Year" Award.

 In 2003, Malone served an NFL Minority Coaching Fellowship with the Detroit Lions and also worked with wide receivers at North Dakota State University.

 He spent the rest of his career in the college ranks.
 He was the cornerback coach and worked with the special teams at Western Michigan in 2004.
 He coached defensive backs at the University of North Texas during the 2005 season and also assisted coaching the special teams.
 He then spent four years at Texas A&M coaching the cornerbacks in his first two years (2006–07) and the safeties in his final two seasons (2008–09).
 He was then the secondary coach and recruiting coordinator at Tulsa for two seasons (2010–11), and then the secondary coach at Oklahoma State for three more (2012–14).

 In 2015 he moved up to the role of Defensive Coordinator at SMU.
 In 2017 he was named the American Football Coaches Association (AFCA) National FBS Assistant Coach of the Year.
 When Chad Morris went to Arkansas, he didn't take Malone with him, and his replacement, Sonny Dykes, didn't retain him to the new SMU staff.

 After being let go by SMU, Malone spent a year as the defensive quality control coach at Mississippi State, before going to Kansas State as the Cornerbacks coach in 2019.
 In 2020 he was promote to Assistant Head Coach and defensive passing game coordinator while retaining his job as cornerbacks coach.
 During his time at Kansas State, he was named Big 12 Cornerbacks Coach of the Year by Our Coaching Network and helped the Wildcats win the 2022 Big 12 Conference Championship.

-In 2022 he was selected for the National Coalition of Minority Football Coaches Coalition Academy and he and K-State quarterback Will Howard earned the Be the Match Champions Award from the Maxwell Football Club for spearheading the Wildcats’ effort for the Be the Match national bone marrow donor program.
+In 2022 he was selected for the National Coalition of Minority Football Coaches Coalition Academy.
+He and K-State quarterback Will Howard earned the Be the Match Champions Award from the Maxwell Football Club for spearheading the Wildcats’ effort for the Be the Match national bone marrow donor program.

+In December 2025, Malone was named the head coach at Howard University, replacing Trenton Boykin.